mclima/1-DOM-scripting/readme.md

 In many ways, filter is very similar to forEach.
 It takes a callback function, and that callback function will be called once per item in the array.

 Unlike forEach, however, filter produces a value.
-Specifically, it produces a new array which contains a subset of items from the original array.
+Specifically, it produces or "returns" a new array which contains a subset of items from the original array.

-Typically, our callback function should return a boolean value, either true or false.
+The callback function inside filter should return a boolean value, either true or false.
 The filter method calls this function once for every item in the array.
 If the callback returns true, this item is included in the new array.
 Otherwise, it's excluded.

 Note: The filter method doesn't modify or _mutate_ the original array.
 This is not true for all of the array methods and it is an important distinction.